Residential specialist school enrolment - RSS only pathway

 • Boards

-Access to Residential Special Schools (Hallswell, Westbridge and Salisbury) is through a referral a Learning Support or RTLB staff member
+Access to a residential specialist school (RSS) is through a referral from a learning support or RTLB staff member.

 Who makes the application?

 Applications are only able to be made by the young person’s learning support provider in their home region.
-This could be a Resource Teacher Learning and Behaviour (RTLB), a Ministry specialist, or a day specialist or fund-holder school.

-• The young person is aged 8 to 15 years old (Year 3–10).
+1. The young person is aged 8 to 15 years old (in Year 3 to 10).

-• The young person has behaviour, social and/or learning needs that are highly complex and challenging (and may have associated intellectual difficulty) and requires support at school.
+2. The young person has behaviour, social and/or learning needs that are highly complex and challenging (and may have associated intellectual difficulty) and requires support at school.

-• Local learning support services have been considered or tried.
+3. Local learning support services have been considered or tried.
 However, RSS intervention is believed to be the best way of meeting the child/young person’s needs.

 They:

-• understand the RSS only pathway is not an option where high and complex needs indicate intensive specialist interagency support across home and community contexts is required
+• understand the RSS-only pathway is not an option where high and complex needs indicate intensive specialist inter-agency support across home and community contexts is required

 • consider which school will best be suited to the young person’s needs